bisdn/bisdn.github.io/introduction/introduction_baseboxd.md

 ## Architecture

-baseboxd communicates (upwards) with the Linux kernel over netlink and (downwards) with the switch using OFDPA.
-The Linux network stack is used to directly represent the state of the switching infrastructure.
-For each network interface on a switch controlled by baseboxd, a single Linux tap interface exists on the Basebox host operating system.
+baseboxd communicates northbound with the Linux kernel via netlink and southbound with the switch using OpenFlow and the OpenFlow Data Path Abstraction interface (OFDPA).
+The Linux network stack is used to directly represent and modify the state of the switching infrastructure.
+For each switch port controlled by baseboxd, a Linux tap interface is created on the baseboxd host operating system.

 ```
 +------------+   +